mun-lang/book/src/ch02-01-values-and-types.md

 let b = a; // invalid: a is potentially uninitialized
 ```

-Note that declaring a variable without a value is often a code smell since the
+Note that declaring a variable without a value is often a bad code smell since
-above could have better been written by *returning* a value from the `if`/`else`
+the above could have better been written by *returning* a value from the
-block instead of assigning to `a`.
-This wont require the use of an uninitialized
+`if`/`else` block instead of assigning to `a`.
+This avoids the use of an
-value.
+uninitialized value.

 ```mun
 let a: int = if some_conditional {